 Barcelona is a city filled with tons of hidden gems.
-There are hundreds of places for you to explore down the narrow streets of the Gothic Quarter, Raval, and even the quieter neighbourhoods like Eixample, so here are some of my favourite spots that didn’t quite make the list of Cheapest Drinks.
-Sometimes you gotta treat yo’self!
+There are hundreds of places for you to explore down the narrow streets of the Gothic Quarter, Raval, and even the quieter neighbourhoods like Eixample, so here are some of my favourite spots that didn’t fit the criteria for my list of cheapest drinks.

 Apart from the trip I made to Madrid and Valencia when my parents were visiting, I haven’t left Barcelona.
 Not once in the 6 months I’ve lived here.
 So this weekend we’ve decided to switch it up and go to Sitges!
 The town is an easy 30 minute train ride south of Barcelona, and is known for hosting a boss ass Carnivale parade.

 Carnivale is totally different in Spain.
 It’s more like our Halloween, actually.
 Kids dress up and wear their costumes to school on Friday afternoon where they have a little party.
 Then, parades are held both Sunday and Tuesday to celebrate the beginning of lent.
 Never having thought too much about it, I always assumed Carnivale was a Brazilian thing.
 Clearly they throw the coolest party, but I’ve learned Carnivale actually originates from Venice, Italy.
 Somehow the tradition went from opera masks in Venice to dancing half naked in what seems to me like the most random locations around the world.
 What places can you think of that throw the most rad carnival parties?
 New Orleans, Rio, Trinidad and Tobago…even Toronto has a super fun Carnivale inspired week that we call Carabana…but it’s also in June and doesn’t seem to have much to do with lent so now I’m just hella confused.
 Point is, I’m going to a cool parade this weekend.